wcoder/wcoder.github.io/_posts/2022-08-26-apple-configurator.md

 iPhone13,2,iPhone13,3_15.6.1_19G82_Restore.ipsw
 ```

-iTunes Updater in Finder stores their files in this path:
+By default iTunes Updater in Finder stores their files in this path:

 ```
 ~/Library/iTunes/iPhone\ Software\ Updates/